Help! I Can't Connect to the Conference!

 Sound Quality Tips

 2. Don't use a speaker phone.
-Speaker phones can sound distant and echoey.
+Speaker phones can sound distant and create unwanted echo.

 3. Don't turn your phone volume all the way up.
 Having a very loud phone can sound distorted to other callers and potentially create an echo.